 Whether you resist or embrace the designation of “main character,” what’s clear is that, during the pandemic, main character memes have helped us to accept life’s highs and lows as entertaining plot developments, to consider our misfortunes proof of the importance of our story, and to justify indulgence as being key to our archetypal hero’s journey.
-It’s no coincidence that the earliest main character meme to go viral came out in May 2020: a TikToker had “hunkered down” in her childhood home, and her daily walks through her neighbourhood served to remind her — and her whole block, apparently — that all this is her story.
-“This is the time that I walk through my neighbourhood, to remind everyone in my neighbourhood that I’m the main character in this neighbourhood,” they sing, in the video.
+It’s no coincidence that the earliest main character meme to go viral came out in May 2020: a TikToker had “hunkered down” in her childhood home and her daily walks through her neighborhood served to remind her — and her whole block, apparently — that all this is her story.
+“This is the time that I walk through my neighborhood, to remind everyone in my neighborhood that I’m the main character in this neighborhood,” they sing, in the video.
 “Look at me!
 No, look away!
 No, look at me!
 Ah!”

 Another pioneer of the main character TikTok is @DaiseyGorgeous, whom Sahid cites as an inspiration.
 Best-known for the Debby Ryan-style hair tuck he does to the tune of Lana del Rey’s “Mariners Apartment Complex,” his main characters explicitly want to attract attention — they just want to hide the fact that they’re trying so hard.
 In school halls, in library stacks, at the mall, at the airport, the main character meme teaches us that every part of our existence is performance, and where there is a performance, there is an audience.